Working with open source becomes much easier after you’ve set up the open source environment path, which on IBM i is

 # begins a comment; the shell won’t evaluate anything after it.
 Lines beginning with

 $ are the prompt to type on, except if logged in as

 QSECOFR, when it will be a

-# instead.
-These settings will persist only for the current session; to have the commands run every time you log in, create a
+Your PATH setting will remain during the current session only, unless you take one more step.
+To make the path commands run every time you log in, create a

 .profile file in your home directory (i.e.